What are biofuels?

 At the forefront of biofuel development

-In line with our commitment to become a net zero emissions company by 2050, we produce biofuel and study different industrial processes.
+In line with our commitment to become a net zero company by 2050, we develop and produce biofuels using different industrial processes.

 What are the advantages of these fuels?